pub struct AtomicTagPtr<T, const N: usize> { /* private fields */ }Expand description

 (reference as *mut _, 0b11)

-sourcepub fn fetch_and(&self, value: usize, order: Ordering) -> TagPtr<T, N>
+);Sourcepub fn fetch_and(&self, value: usize, order: Ordering) -> TagPtr<T, N>

 pub fn fetch_and(&self, value: usize, order: Ordering) -> TagPtr<T, N>

-Performs a bitwise “and” of value
+Performs a bitwise “and” of value with the current tag value,

 returning the previous marked pointer.